akiym/WWW-FC2Video-Download/README.md

 # HACKING

-- I've got to download an imcomplete video.
+- I've got to download an incomplete video.
 Why?

     Perhaps, you attempted to download the video require pay member registration.
 Unfortunately, you CANNOT download it ;(